 - Xbox Series X/S: 86 (with 6 reviews)

-While the original game, released in 2022, achieved an average of 96 points on review aggregators, Elden Ring Nightreign failed to replicate that performance.
-The drop in reviews, while not a failure, reveals that the new offering still faces resistance.
+While the original game, released in 2022, achieved an average score of 96 on review aggregators, Elden Ring Nightreign failed to replicate that performance.
+The drop in ratings, while not representing a failure, reveals that the new offering still faces resistance.